-4.11.8 Radiative Transfer (FLD) Parameters
+4.9.3 Radiative Transfer (FLD) Parameters

 - RadiativeTransferFLD (external) Set to 2 to turn on the fld-based radiation solvers following Reynolds, Hayes, Paschos & Norman, 2009.
 Note that you also have to compile the source using make photon-yes and a make hypre-yes.
 Note that if FLD is turned on, it will force RadiativeCooling = 0, GadgetEquilibriumCooling = 0, and RadiationFieldType = 0 to prevent conflicts.
-Default: 0. - ImplicitProblem (external) Set to 1 to turn on the implicit FLD solver, or 3 to turn on the split FLD solver.
+Default: 0. - IMPORTANT: Set RadiativeTransfer = 0 to avoid conflicts with the ray tracing solver above.
+Set RadiativeTransferOpticallyThinH2 = 0 to avoid conflicts with the built-in optically-thin H_2 dissociating field from the ray-tracing solver. - ImplicitProblem (external) Set to 1 to turn on the implicit FLD solver, or 3 to turn on the split FLD solver.
 Default: 0. - RadHydroParamfile (external) Names the (possibly-different) input parameter file containing solver options for the FLD-based solvers.
 These are described in the relevant User Guides, located in doc/implicit_fld and doc/split_fld.
-Default: NULL. - RadiativeTransfer (external) Set to 0 to avoid conflicts with the ray tracing solver above.
-Default: 0. - RadiativeTransferFLDCallOnLevel (reserved) The level in the static AMR hierarchy where the unigrid FLD solver should be called.
+Default: NULL. - RadiativeTransferFLDCallOnLevel (reserved) The level in the static AMR hierarchy where the unigrid FLD solver should be called.
 Currently only works for 0 (the root grid).
-Default: 0. - RadiativeTransferOpticallyThinH2 (external) Set to 0 to avoid conflicts with the built-in optically-thin H_2 dissociating field from the ray-tracing solver.
-Default: 1.
+Default: 0. - StarMakerEmissivityField (external) When compiled with the FLD radiation transfer >make emissivity-yes; make hypre-yes, setting this to 1 turns on the emissivity field to source the gray radiation.
+Default: 0 - uv_param (external) When using the FLD radiation transfer and StarMakerEmissivityFIeld = 1, this is the efficiency of mass to UV light ratio.
+Default: 0

-4.11.9 Radiative Transfer (FLD) Implicit Solver Parameters
+4.9.4 Radiative Transfer (FLD) Implicit Solver Parameters